 Most emo moment: On "Do You Love Coffee?"
 Nanna spends much of the song wailing "Is my heart your home?"
 Well, is it?

-8. Jimmy Eat World - Be patient with this one.
+8. Jimmy Eat World: Be patient with this one.
 Yes, we know, you've heard "The Middle" more often than you care to count.
 You've watched the video with the kids in their undies.
-But good ol' JEW has a deep catalog.
+But good ol' Jimmy Eat World have a deep catalog.
 Just this year, the band toured playing its brilliant Clarity (1999) in its entirety.
 While bits and pieces of Clarity's emo heart showed up later ("23" from 2004's hit-or-miss Futures), the album remains JEW's gorgeous, oft-heartbreaking score to more than a few high school breakups.

 Most emo moment: Jim Adkins' plaintive cry on Clarity's "For Me This is Heaven": "When the time we have now ends, when the big hand goes 'round again, can you still feel the butterflies?"
 We can now, Jim!